-Due to its rapidly increasing volume, how and where agencies store their data is becoming more important than ever.
+Due to its rapidly increasing volume, how and where agencies store their data is becoming increasingly important.
 Storage environments must be able to manage large volumes of complex data and to provide consistent levels of security, accessibility and functionality.
 To ensure the long-term continuity and accessibility of data assets, agencies need to find appropriate and secure storage environments that comply with legislative and regulatory requirements.

-- Digital continuity: storage environments enable information continuity by ensuring the preservation and maintenance of key data assets. - Retention and disposal: storage environments ensure data is kept and disposed of in accordance with business requirements, protective security requirements for classified and unclassified information, and legislative requirements under the State Records Act and PPIPA. - Best practice: best practices including database standards and practices are understood and applied. - Re-use: storage environments that promote data re-use and integration are preferenced. - Migration, transition and decommissioning: changes to storage environments are agreed and authorised to ensure that data of long-term value is migrated or transitioned to new environments or appropriately assessed in decommissioning arrangements.
+- Digital continuity: storage environments enable information continuity by ensuring the preservation and maintenance of key data assets. - Retention and disposal: storage environments ensure data is kept and disposed of in accordance with business requirements, protective security requirements, and legislative requirements under the State Records Act, PPIPA and HRIPA. - Best practice: database standards and best practices are understood and applied. - Re-use: storage environments that promote data re-use and integration are preferenced. - Migration, transition and decommissioning: changes to storage environments are agreed and authorised to ensure that data of long-term value is transitioned to new environments or appropriately assessed in decommissioning arrangements.